DiegoMecke/Master_DataAnalytics/pytorch/Active Learning project/README.md

-# Project overview.
+# Active Learning project

-This project aims to reproduce the findings of "The power of Ensembles for Active Learning in Image Classification" from William H. Beluch; Tim Genewein; Andreas Nurnberger; Jan M. Kohler.
+### By: Diego Coello de Portugal Mecke

-More information about this paper can be find in the link: https://ieeexplore.ieee.org/document/8579074
+This project aims to reproduce the findings of ["The power of Ensembles for Active Learning in Image Classification"](https://ieeexplore.ieee.org/document/8579074) from William H. Beluch; Tim Genewein; Andreas Nurnberger; Jan M. Kohler.

 There are two main files: